robin-kim-0/Walrus/use-cases/vod.md

-# Use case B : S3 → Walrus AMI → MediaConvert
+# Use case B : S3 → Walrus → MediaConvert

-This use case describes the complete process of upscaling low-resolution videos uploaded to AWS S3 using the Walrus and then packaging them into HLS/DASH formats via AWS Elemental MediaConvert for distribution as Video on Demand(VOD).
+This use case describes the complete process of upscaling low-resolution videos uploaded to AWS S3 using Walrus, and then transcoding them into HLS/DASH outputs via AWS Elemental MediaConvert for Video on Demand (VOD) distribution.

 ## Architecture